 So the integer part is an optional sign, followed by a number between 1 and 9, followed by more digits or just a single digit.
-A sign is of course just the character + or -.
+A sign is one of the characters + or -.
 A single digit is just a number between 0 and 9.
 The digits rule is recursive, because many digits are either a single digit followed by more digits, or just that single digit.

-Next is the fractional part, which is very easy.
+Next is the fractional part, which is straightforward.
 It is just a period followed by digits.

-'''

 frac = P"."
 V"digits",

-'''

-Last the exponential part, which is also simple.
+Last, the exponential part, which is also relatively simple.
 It is either a lower- or uppercase E, followed by an optional sign, followed by digits.

-'''

 exp = S"eE" V"sign"^-1 V"digits",

-'''